 Many children with language delays have difficulty using the past tense of verbs.
-If they want to talk about something that already happened, they will use the present tense.
+If they want to talk about something that already happened, they will use the present tense or may mis-form the word to create regular/simple past tense or irregular past tense.
 This can make it difficult to tell when a child is talking about something in the past or something they want to do right now.
-You can teach past tense to your child this by using the following procedure.
+Here are the steps for how to teach past tense verbs to a child in speech therapy, in the classroom, or at home.

-Show your child the first picture and describe what happened.
-Then, show your child the second picture and say “what happened?”
-Your child should be able to describe the action that was performed, even if he doesn’t know how to use the past tense yet.
+Once you have chosen present/past tense and you have collected your pictures, it’s time to teach past tense verbs using actions that have just happened (as opposed to something that happened a while ago).
+Show the child one of your before pictures and describe what happened.
+Then, show the child the second picture and say “what happened?”
+The child should be able to describe the action that was performed, even if he doesn’t know how to use the past tense yet.
 If not, you may want to go back and work on labeling actions before you work on the past tense of them.
-Model the correct past tense use of the word your child just provided and tell him that since it’s something that already happened, you have to change the word.
+Model the correct past tense use of the word the child just provided and tell him that since it’s something that already happened, you have to change the word.
 Here’s how that might sound during the activity:

-- Parent: Look, she is running!
+- Look, she is running!
 (Show second picture) Oh no!
 What happened?

 - Child: Fall down!

-Keep doing this activity until your child can appropriately use the past tense to talk about the actions that are represented.
+Keep doing this activity until the child can appropriately use the past tense to talk about the actions that are represented.

-Teach Past Tense Step 3: Recalling Past Events
+4. Teach Past Tense to Retell Past Events

-Ask your child to talk about past events like birthday parties, going on a trip, or event from his day.
+Once the child understands the basics of how to change a verb to create the past tense, it’s time to use the past tense to retell past events.
+These would be events that happened more than a few minutes ago.
+Ask the child to talk about past events like recess, birthday parties, going on a trip, or event from his day.
 While he’s doing this, make sure he’s using the past tense.
-If he forgets, you can use the same cues as you did in step two by telling him that it’s something that already happened so we have to change the word.
-Keep doing this until your child can recall past events using the correct past tense verbs.
+If he forgets, you can use the same cues as you did in step three by telling him that it’s something that already happened so we have to change the word.
+Keep doing this until the child can recall past events using the correct past tense verbs.

-Now that your child is able to use past tense when describing pictures and when recalling past events, the only thing rest is everyday conversation.
-Whenever you hear your child incorrectly use the past tense in conversation, help remind her in the same way you did in the other steps.
+Now that the child is able to use past tense when describing pictures and when recalling past events, the only thing left is everyday conversation.
+Whenever you hear the child incorrectly use the past tense in conversation, help remind her in the same way you did in the other steps.
 Eventually, she’ll be able to do this on her own and not need reminders from you anymore.

 Hi Carrie,